HuzaibShafi/Marketing-Mix-Model-Analysis/README.md

 closely with this line; it indicates that the residuals are approximately normally distributed.
 However, there are a few points that deviate noticeably from the line, which indicates the presence of outliers or observations with unusual characteristics.
-● VIF for Multicollinearity Check
-Covariates GVIF Interpretation
-Tv Advertisements 1.060134 A low degree of multicollinearity is shown by GVIF values near 1, which implies that the variable and the other predictors in the model do not have a strong correlation.
-For instance, in our situation, wage has a GVIF value that is rather near to 1, suggesting that there is no significant multicollinearity between it and the other variables.
-Banners 1.016450
-Store Promotions 1.043469
-Wage 1.014750
-Region 1.018111
-Table 1: VIF results
-● ANOVA Results
-Covariates Pr(>F) Interpretation
-Tv Advertisements 0.01722 Approximately a 1.72% chance that the observed effect of TV
-Advertisement on sales is due to random variability, while the remaining 98.28% suggests a real, statistically significant impact.
-Banners 2.2 X 10-16 An extremely low p-value, approaching zero, can be thought of as a near 99.99% certainty that the observed effect of Banners on sales is not due to random chance but is a highly significant impact.
-Store Promotions 7.985 X 10-9 Approximately 0.0000007985%
-chance that the observed effect of Promotions on sales is due to random variability, while the remaining 99.99% suggests a real, statistically significant impact.
-Wage 2.2 X 10-16 Like Banners, an extremely low p-value indicates near 99.99% certainty that the observed effect of Wage on sales is not due to random chance but is a highly significant impact.
-Region 2.2 X 10-16 An extremely low p-value indicates near 99.99% certainty that the collective effect of the
-Region variable on sales is not due to random chance but is a highly significant impact.
-Table 2: ANOVA results

 We were successful in fostering trust in the dependability and resilience of our model by disclosing the findings of the following tests and being open about the underlying presumptions and constraints.